SAP/open-ux-tools/.changeset/strange-crabs-peel.md

 `@sap-ux/deploy-tooling`:

-No API level change for this module.
-The new feature is to run validators on deploy configuration in `ui5-deploy.yaml` and returns found issues.
-This new feature is only activated when running deploy in `test` mode.
+A new feature is introduced to run validators on deploy configuration in `ui5-deploy.yaml` and returns found issues.
+This new feature is only activated when running deploy in the existing `test` mode.
+No additional parameter required to include this invaliation.

 `@sap-ux/deploy-input-validator`:

-A new module taht includes validator utility functions fr deploy configuration inputs.
+A new module that includes validator utility functions for deploy configuration inputs.
+Please refer to the unit test file in `deploy-input-validator/test/validators.test.ts` for use cases.